bricklerb/CS-4370-Grp/Brickler-Ivery-Paxson_Project3/Brickler-Ivery-Paxson_report.md

 ### Report
 For this lab, we were able to get our code fully functional and working.
 We executed the code using the following commands:
-`nvcc Brickler-Ivery-Paxson-Project3_Task1.cu -o Project 3_Task1 && ./Project3_Task1.out`
+`nvcc Brickler-Ivery-Paxson-Project3_Task1.cu -o Project3_Task1 && ./Project3_Task1.out`
 `nvcc Brickler-Ivery-Paxson-Project3_Task2.cu -o Project3_Task2 && ./Project3_Task2.out`

 ### Task 1 Runtime Table